This DIY workbench for boys tutorial can be completed in one afternoon and for less than $50!

 So one Saturday, as I was contemplating cleaning the cobwebs out from underneath the shelving or throwing the whole thing in the Goodwill pile, it hit me – it wasn’t time to retire the best antique score in my lifetime, it was time to revive it!

-Enter – the workbench.
+Enter – the DIYworkbench for boys.
 (Can you guys make some trumpeting noises for me?
-Because I feel like that would really make this whole DIY tutorial pop!)
+Because I feel like that would really make this whole DIY workbench tutorial pop!)
 This was quite possibly the easiest DIY transformation ever.
 SO easy in fact, that my two boys (they’re 6 and 3) helped with the entire process.
 It was a fun family activity for us to do together and they were so proud of their handiwork when we were finished.

-We headed to Home Depot and grabbed some supplies, which I literally came up with as we were walking down the aisles after church last week:
+We headed to Home Depot and grabbed some supplies for our DIY workbench, which I literally came up with as we were walking down the aisles after church last week:

 - Three crummy paint brushes